Iced London Fog Latte Recipe

 A London Fog is a sweetened Earl Grey tea latte and at Starbucks, it’s made with a touch of lavender.
-Recreate this easy copycat iced tea latte at home the same way it’s made at Starbucks.
+Recreate this easy Starbucks copycat iced tea latte at home.

-- This Starbucks copycat drink will make a 16 ounce (grande size) Iced London Fog Tea Latte.
+- This copycat drink makes a 16 ounce (grande size) Iced London Fog Tea Latte.

 Ingredient Notes

-Instead of using vanilla extract and sugar separately, vanilla syrup combines the two to flavor and sweeten the drink.
+- Vanilla syrup: Instead of using vanilla extract and sugar separately, vanilla syrup combines the two to flavor and sweeten the drink.
 Use homemade or buy vanilla syrup directly from Starbucks.
-(See how below.) - Milk
+(See how below.)

-Starbucks makes all their lattes, including tea lattes with 2% milk but you can use any milk you like. - Ice
+- Milk: Starbucks makes all their lattes, including tea lattes with 2% milk but you can use any milk you like.

 Step-by-Step Instructions

-Empty everything in the cocktail shaker into the cup, including the ice.
+Step 4: Pour everything in the cocktail shaker into a cup, including the ice.

 Photo Credit: amazon.com